Step 1: Register for your Exam

 Reference Section - USGBC Website New Tab

 At this point, you have a fairly good idea of what is involved in the exam.
-View our study section for further guides and free test simulators.
+View our study section for other guides and free test simulators.